Please Please Please (Sabrina Carpenter song)

 "Please Please Please" is a song by American singer Sabrina Carpenter from her sixth studio album, Short n' Sweet (2024).
 It was released through Island Records on June 6, 2024, as the second single from the album.
 Produced by Jack Antonoff, it was written by Antonoff, Carpenter, and Amy Allen.
-It is a pop, disco-pop, synth-pop, country pop, alternative country, and yacht rock song, and sees Carpenter discuss her fears that her boyfriend will let his bad-boy reputation overshadow and destroy both their relationship and her pride and embarrass her.
+It is a yacht rock, country pop, alternative country, disco-pop, and synth-pop song, and sees Carpenter discuss her fears that her boyfriend will let his bad-boy reputation overshadow and destroy both their relationship and her pride and embarrass her.

 The song received acclaim from music critics upon release.
 "Please Please Please" peaked at the top of the Billboard Hot 100, becoming her first number-one single on the chart.
 Outside of the United States, "Please Please Please" topped the charts in Australia, Ireland, New Zealand, Norway, and the United Kingdom.
 It peaked within the top ten in 18 other countries, including Canada, Denmark, the Netherlands, Portugal, and Sweden.

 "Please Please Please" was nominated for Song of the Year at the 67th Annual Grammy Awards.
 A remix with Dolly Parton was released in February 2025, and promoted to US country radio.

 Background and release

 Following the commercial success of "Espresso", Sabrina Carpenter announced her upcoming sixth studio album Short n' Sweet on June 3, 2024.
 She simultaneously promised an upcoming surprise for her fans, which would turn out to be the single.
 Only two days later, Carpenter took to social media to announce the song release and share a teaser of the accompanying music video featuring cinematic visuals set to showcase her acting skills.
 The clip shows her wearing a lacy red outfit in a robbery-like setting, as well as engaging in a romance with a criminal played by her then-boyfriend Barry Keoghan.
-"Please Please Please" has been labeled as a pop, disco-pop, synth-pop, alternative country, country pop, and yacht rock (Note: Attributed to multiple references:) song.

-In February 2025, Carpenter released a deluxe version of Short n' Sweet featuring a duet version of "Please Please Please" with American singer Dolly Parton, which was promoted to country radio in the US.
+In February 2025, Carpenter released a deluxe version of Short n' Sweet featuring a duet version of "Please Please Please" with American singer Dolly Parton (with the swearing omitted), which was promoted to country radio in the US.

+Lyrics and music

+"Please Please Please" has been labeled as a pop, disco-pop, synth-pop, alternative country, country pop, and yacht rock song.
+It incorporates pulsing synthesizers and multiple vocal layers, with a key change on the second verse Lyrically, the song discussed a famous woman's anxieties regarding her public relationship, that she wants the best version of her lover but afraid that he might let his bad-boy persona slips out, destroys her pride and embarrasses her.